 (8) A minimum of two interviews, by telephone, in person, or by letter with neighbors, school personnel if the prospective foster parents have school age children, clergy, or any other member of the prospective foster parents' community who are unrelated to the foster parents and can provide a description of the prospective foster parents' suitability to provide care for children.

 (b) You must visit the home at least once when all members of the household are present.

+(c) Regarding subsection (a)(6) of this section, if you have been unsuccessful in contacting an adult child, you must document your diligent efforts to locate the adult child in the home screening.
+Diligent efforts require at least three attempts to locate the adult child, multiple methods of contact (i.e. in person or virtual, by telephone, or by letter), as applicable, and discussions with the prospective foster parents and any other relevant persons regarding the location of the adult child.

+Helpful Information